What is the Maryland Developmental Disabilities Council?

 How can I apply to become a MD DD Council member?

 If you support the DD Council’s mission and share our vision for Maryland and can commit to meet the responsibilities of Council membership, complete and submit our membership application.
-Feel free to contact Kelley Malone, Director of Communications if you have questions.
 When there are vacancies on the Council, the Membership Committee reviews all applications and decides who to interview based on the membership needs of the Council.
-We greatly appreciate all interest but to meet the Council’s membership requirements we aren’t able to appoint all interested people.
+We greatly appreciate all interest, but to meet the Council’s membership requirements we aren’t able to appoint all interested people.

 Can I attend DD Council meetings?